Fully prepared, plant-based food

 About a quarter of the options are entrees like veggie loaf (a vegan “meatloaf”), gardener’s pie (a shepherd’s pie analog), mac and cheese, chili, and soups.
 Most of the other items are side dishes like baked beans or lentils, or proteins meant to be incorporated into your own dishes at home, like protein strips for stir-fries and sandwiches and meatless crumbles for tacos and bowls.

-Click “learn more” on a menu item and you’ll be taken to a page with lots of additional details, including nutrition info, ingredients, reviews, and even serving suggestions.
+Click "nutrition facts" on the menu item and you’ll be taken to a page with lots of additional details, including nutrition info, ingredients, reviews, and even serving suggestions.
 The high-protein burger, for example, offers tips for turning it into a french onion burger complete with onion caramelizing instructions.

 All of the meals are vegan—there's no meat, dairy, or animal products of any kind.
 Instead of refined sugar, dishes are sweetened naturally with dates, date syrup, or coconut sugar.
 Many of the items include nuts or soy for protein, but not all, and you can filter them out when perusing the menu.